(Image: Jared Rodriguez / t r u t h o u t; Add caption) |

 "There is an attitude that, if you dare do research in the field, then you are threatening your work and credibility," Smith said.

 As for Carrasco, the attack in La Leonesa did not keep him from speaking out.
-In September, just one month after being confronted by an angry mob, Carrasco was a featured speaker at the GMO-Free Europe conference
+In September, just one month after being confronted by an angry mob, Carrasco was a featured speaker at the GMO-Free Europe conference.

 Carrasco did not respond to a request for an interview.